Cost of Car Stereo Installation

 - On the low end, you can easily replace a pair of blown speakers on some vehicles for around $25 in parts plus some elbow grease.

-- On the high end, you can create the Mona Lisa of car audio with a brand-new head unit, speakers and subwoofers (plus the amps and custom wiring to power it all) — if you don’t mind spending $2,500 or more, including labor.
+- On the high end, you can create the Mona Lisa of car audio with a brand-new head unit, speakers and subwoofers (plus the amps and custom wiring to power it all).
+But, you’ll be spending $2,500 or more with labor.

 To help you set a budget, we’ll break down the main components of a car’s audio system and what they might cost to replace or upgrade below.